ccort3z/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Code Book
-This code book describes the data used in this project and the processing to create the resulting tidy data set.
+This code book describes the data used in this project for the resulting tidy data set.

 ### Files used